triton-inference-server/python_backend/examples/bls_decoupled/README.md

 The `bls_decoupled_async` model will perform two async BLS requests on the [square](../decoupled) model.
 Then, it will wait until the inference requests are completed.
-It will caculate the sum of the output `OUT` from the [square](../decoupled) model in both two requests to construct the final inference response object using these tensors.
+It will calculate the sum of the output `OUT` from the [square](../decoupled) model in both two requests to construct the final inference response object using these tensors.